Directory » Faculty » Bin Zhang

 Biography

 Dr. Zhang’s primary research interests are social media analytics and machine learning.
 He is specifically interested in designing algorithms to analyze large social network and developing deep learning methods to investigate social media content such as text, image and video.
-His work has been published in premier IS journals such as MIS Quarterly, Information Systems Research, Journal of Management Information Systems, etc. His projects have been funded by federal agencies such as NSF and NIH.
+His work has been published in premier journals such as MIS Quarterly, Information Systems Research, Production and Operations Management, Journal of Management Information Systems, etc. His projects have been funded by federal agencies such as NSF and NIH.
 Dr. Zhang has extensive teaching experience in Database, Data Mining, Data Analytics, and Programming Languages.
 All of these courses receive very high evaluation from the students.

 Research Publications